nygenome/Lancet2/website/docs/Guides/Visualization.md

 ```
 The above command will export the DeBruijn graph after every stage of the assembly (low covergae removal, tips removal, compression) to the following set of files:

-1. chr:start-end.0.dot (initial graph)
+1. chr:start-end_cX_before_pruning.dot
-2. chr:start-end.1l.cX.dot (after first low coverage nodes removal)
+2. chr:start-end_cX_after_pruning.dot
-3. chr:start-end.2c.cX.dot (after compression)
+3. chr:start-end_cX_path_flow.dot
-4. chr:start-end.3l.cX.dot (after second low coverage nodes removal)
-5. chr:start-end.4t.cX.dot (after tips removal)
-6. chr:start-end.final.cX.dot (final graph)

 Where X is the number of the correspending connected component (in most cases only one).
 These files can be rendered using the utilities available in the [Graphviz](http://www.graphviz.org/) visualization software package.
-Specifically we reccomand using the **sfdp** utlity which draws undirected graphs using the ``spring'' model and it uses a multi-scale approach to produce layouts of large graphs in a reasonably short time.
+Specifically we recommend using the **sfdp** utlity which draws undirected graphs using the ``spring'' model and it uses a multi-scale approach to produce layouts of large graphs in a reasonably short time.

 ```
-sfdp -Tpdf file.dot -O
+sfdp -Tpdf example_file.dot -O
 ```

-For large graphs, Adobe Acrobat Reader may have troubles rendering the graph, in that case we recommend opening the PDF file using the "Preview" image viewer software available in MacOS.
+The above command will create a example_file.dot.pdf file that shows the graph.
+For large graphs, Adobe Acrobat Reader may have troubles rendering the graph in which case we recommend opening the PDF file using the "Preview" image viewer software available in MacOS.

 # PROVIDE EXAMPLE IMAGES
+What is a good window to see similar features as was in the first lancet pictures